 Raw material contains water

-Dry the raw material thoroughly (within allowed moisture content)
+Dry the raw material thoroughly (within the allowed moisture content)

 Excessive material temperature (melting decomposition)